DomiKamu/OhmerPrems/README.md

 **KX expander** module inherits KlokSpid MkII model as soon as it placed along (left-side, without space) KlokSpid MkII module.

-:information_source: _KlokSpid MkII_ and _KX_ modules are **free for everyone**, meaning they work as full version, whatever you're owner of a license V2 keyfile, or not, like Vektor/VX, KordZ, and (future) 6OP-DX and 6OP-DX Kompakt modules.
+:information_source: _KlokSpid MkII_ and _KX_ modules are **free for everyone**, meaning they work as full version, whatever you're owner of a license V2 keyfile, or not, like Vektor/VX, KordZ, and (future) DeXtral and DeXtral Kompakt modules.

 ---